Docter60/sgi-irix-net-boot-guide/README.md

 init
 ```

 &nbsp;&nbsp;&nbsp;&nbsp;Hopefully, starting up the machine gives you a successfull network boot!
+First time setup may involve configuring the kernel, so a clean shut down will be needed.
+After that, the boot should be a bit faster.

 ## Troubleshooting